run-llama/llama_index/docs/core_modules/agent_modules/tools/root.md

 ## Concept

 Having proper tool abstractions is at the core of building data agents.
 Defining a set of Tools is similar to defining any API interface, with the exception that these Tools are meant for agent rather than human use.
-We allow users to define both a single Tool as well as a “ToolSpec” containing a series of functions under the hood.
+We allow users to define both a **Tool** as well as a **ToolSpec** containing a series of functions under the hood.

 A Tool implements a very generic interface - simply define `__call__` and also return some basic metadata (name, description, function schema).